smunsell07/World_Weather_Analysis/README.md

 # World_Weather_Analysis

-you'll practice your analysis, visualization, and statistical skills by retrieving and analyzing weather data for a hypothetical travel company, PlanMyTrip.

-Here's an outline of your project plan:
+Here's an outline of the project plan:

 Task: Collect and analyze weather data across cities worldwide.
 Purpose: PlanMyTrip will use the data to recommend ideal hotels based on clients' weather preferences.
 Method: Create a Pandas DataFrame with 500 or more of the world's unique cities and their weather data in real time.
 This process will entail collecting, analyzing, and visualizing the data.

-Your analysis of the data will be split into three main parts, or stages.
+The analysis of the data will be split into three main parts, or stages.

 Collect the Data